Skip to Content

 Now when the temperature reaches about 1800 F, there’s a stop to microbial activities.
 And in its place, abiotic processes take over.

 Precisely, decomposition is done without oxygen and through heat.
-And then, since the compounds involved in this process are highly flammable, the introduction of oxygen causes an ignition.
+And then, since the compounds involved in this process are highly flammable, introducing oxygen causes an ignition.

 How to Fight Mulch Fire to Prevent Spread?